learn-co-students/js-order-of-operations-readme-wdf-000/README.md

 ## Instructions
 Let's write some code to test out what we learned.
 Once we finish, run the tests to confirm your work is correct.

-- Create the function `showJsLove`
-- Log the following to the console
+- Create the function `showJsLove`.
+The function should use Ajax to make an API call to https://api.github.com/repos/rails/rails/commits.
+Use your knowledge of order of operations to log the following to the console:

 - `I` before `Love`
 - `Love` before `JavaScript`

--  Writting `JavaScript` to the console must be done in an Ajax callback.
-  -  Use https://api.github.com/repos/rails/rails/commits as your url
--  The Ajax request must be performed before we log `Love`
+Make sure the Ajax request is performed before you log `love`.

+The function should log the following to the console:

+- `I` before `Love`
+  - `Love` before `JavaScript`

 ## Resources
 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/js-order-of-operations-readme' title='Order Of Operations'>Order Of Operations</a> on Learn.co and start learning to code for free.</p>